Touch the Devil: Plot

 Ferguson and Harry Fox, his personal assistant, task the Special Air Service to kidnap Devlin.
 They send Captain Tony Villiers and a small team of troopers, undercover, who kidnap Devlin at his weekend cottage, smuggle him over the border into Ulster and bring him unharmed to London.

 Ferguson threatens Devlin with trial, on charges that would almost certainly get him a life sentence, but Devlin claims that the charges would not stand up in court, due to his being kidnapped illegally.
 Ferguson already knows this, and plays his trump card.
 He shows Devlin film of a young girl, Norah Cassidy, Brosnan's cousin, who Devlin also knew.
 She had been Barry's mistress, then turned into a drug addict, and died in agony.

 Devlin is horrified and agrees to fall in with Ferguson's plan.
-He is to fly to Marseilles and gain entry to the island prison, using the identity of a lawyer concerned with Brosnan's family business.
+He is to fly to Marseille and gain entry to the island prison, using the identity of a lawyer concerned with Brosnan's family business.

 Anne-Marie Audin, a famous French photographer, who knew Brosnan well and was rescued by him when under fire in Vietnam, asked Devlin to let her come along, although Brosnan has previously refused to see her.

 Devlin visits Brosnan, and plans his escape, with the assistance of the criminal organization, the Unione Corse.
-Brosnan's cell-mate, Jacques Savary, is a former senior member of the Unione, and his son, Jean-Paul, living in Marseilles, agrees to provide facilities and equipment.
+Brosnan's cell-mate, Jacques Savary, is a former senior member of the Unione, and his son, Jean-Paul, living in Marseille, agrees to provide facilities and equipment.
 But the plan they devise is dangerous and fraught with risks.

 Barry's hijacking of the army convoy carrying the rockets goes ahead.
 One sergeant is killed; the rest are incapacitated with gas grenades.
 He loads the rockets onto a Land-Rover and drives to the waiting boats; Preston and Varley are shot dead by Barry, when they demand more money.
 Jenny is also accidentally killed.

 Departing from his plan, as agreed with Belov, he pays off Salter, conceals the rockets in waterproof containers on one of the boats, which he sinks.
 He departs for Manchester airport.
 However, his trip from Jersey back to France is delayed by technical problems.

 A report on the incident, written by Ferguson, solely for the eyes of the Prime Minister, is leaked via Mary Baxter, a mole in Ferguson's office, whose lover is a KGB Captain at the Soviet embassy in London.
 The report is coded and sent to Paris, but Belov is temporarily away in Berlin.